ivinteractive/laravel-rotation/README.md

 The default behavior of the key rotation command is to put the application in maintenance mode while the reencryption is processing.
 If the application is down, the `queue:work` command or the Horizon queue configuration must set the `force` option to `true` in order for the reencryption jobs to process.

 It is highly recommended to use Horizon, since the reencryption queue configuration should be easier to manage.
 If using Horizon and `remove_old_key` is set to `true`, you should run `php artisan horizon:terminate` once the reencryption is finished to refresh the config in your queue workers (the `horizon:terminate` command is only available on the console and cannot be executed programmatically).

+By default, the key rotater will use the value of `config('app.cipher')` for decryption and reencryption.
+If the cipher is being changed, you can specify that in the config by setting `config('rotation.cipher')` as an array with `old` and `new` keys.
+This is useful for upgrading the cipher used for encryption in older applications.

 ### Events